Uinyw/financetracker/pages/analysis/usecases_product.md

 Secondary Actors: -

 Preconditions: -
-Postconditions: A prouct with the given information exists in the set of products.
+Postconditions: A product with the given information exists in the set of products.

 Flow:
 1. The user enters the required information for a product.
 2. The system validates the received information.
 3. The system creates a new product.
-4. The system adds the created product to the set of product.
+4. The system adds the created product to the set of products.

 Alternative flows:
 3a.
 The received information is invalid: The system informs the user about his invalid input.
 4a.
-The product belongs to category Food or Drink:  The system triggers use case 'Add Nutrition'.
-Then, the system adds the created product to the set of product.
+The product belongs to the category Food or Drink:  The system triggers the use case 'Add Nutrition'.
+Then, the system adds the created product to the set of products.

 Information Requirements: ID, Name, Description, Size, Price, Category, Labels.
 ```